neoforged/Documentation/docs/resources/server/damagetypes.md

   // The death message id of the damage type.
 The full death message translation key will be
   // "death.examplemod.example" (with swapped-out mod ids and names).
   "message_id": "example",
   // Whether this damage type's damage amount scales with difficulty or not.
-Valid values are:
+Valid vanilla values are:
   // - "never": The damage value remains the same on any difficulty.
 Common for player-caused damage types.
   // - "when_caused_by_living_non_player": The damage value is scaled if the entity is caused by a
   //   living entity of some sort, including indirectly (e.g. an arrow shot by a skeleton), that is not a player.